wagtail/wagtail/docs/reference/contrib/modeladmin/helpers.rst

 as a 'controller'.
-While it has a set of attributes and methods to enable you to configure how various components should treat your model, the ``ModelAdmin`` class itself has been deliberately designed to do as little work as possible by itsels; It designates all of the real work to a set of swappable, reuseable components.
+While it has a set of attributes and methods to enable you to configure how various components should treat your model, the ``ModelAdmin`` class itself has been deliberately designed to do as little work as possible by itself; it designates all of the real work to a set of swappable, reuseable components.
 The theory is: If you want to do something differently, you can create new classes (or extend the ones provided by ``modeladmin``) and easily configure your ``ModelAdmin`` class use those instead.